michaelnisi/troubled/data/posts/2019/mutex.md

 As introduction you should read what [Mike Ash](https://www.mikeash.com/pyblog/) has to say in [Locks, Thread Safety, and Swift: 2017 Edition](https://www.mikeash.com/pyblog/friday-qa-2017-10-27-locks-thread-safety-and-swift-2017-edition.html).
 And here’s a [Gist](https://gist.github.com/steipete/36350a8a60693d440954b95ea6cbbafc) by [@steipete](https://twitter.com/steipete) with performance tests of all locking options.

-I tend to control access to mutable state from different threads on iOS with DispatchQueue, but let’s first look a Foundation class.
+I tend to control access to mutable state from different threads on iOS with DispatchQueue, but let’s first look at a Foundation class.

 #### NSLock